 We find ourselves constantly frustrated by the same mistakes and errors we can’t seem to overcome!

 As this is such a universal headache, we have written many articles discussing the most effective ways of learning French.
 This time, we thought we’d ask you!
 So according to our members, which is better: private tuition vs. group classes?

-A good proportion of our community find that courses and classes are best complimented by one-on-one classes.
+A good proportion of our community finds that courses and classes are best complimented by one-on-one classes.